stevecheckoway/squoosh/README.md

 are removed from the DOM and semantically meaningfull runs of whitespace are compressed to single spaces, except in `pre`, `textarea`, and [foreign](https://html.spec.whatwg.org/multipage/syntax.html#elements-2) elements.
-Then, inline JavaScript and CSS are compressed using Sass and Uglifier.
+Then, inline JavaScript and CSS are compressed using Sassc and Uglifier.
 Finally, the DOM is serialized, compressing [attributes](https://html.spec.whatwg.org/multipage/syntax.html#attributes-2) where possible and omitting [optional start and end